Marginal/XPlane2Blender/XPlaneReadme.txt

 File -> Export -> X-Plane
 The output filename is the same as the current Blender filename, but with a .obj extension.
-Any problems with the export will be listed in the console window with lines starting "Warn" or "Error".
+Any problems with the export will be listed in the Console window with lines starting "Warn" or "Error".

 Using Blender to create X-Plane scenery